help-me-mom/ng-mocks/README.md

 ### How to create a mock service

-`ng-mocks` provides a `MockService` function that tries its best to facilitate creation of mock copies of services.
+`ng-mocks` provides a `MockService` function that tries its best to create mock objects out of services.
-It tends to avoid a hassle of providing customized mock copies for huge services.
+It tends to avoid a hassle of providing customized mock objects for huge services.
 Simply pass a class into it and its result will be a mock instance that respects the class, but all methods and properties are customizable dummies.

 - `MockService( MyService, overrides? )` - returns a mock instance of `MyService` class.
-- `MockService( MyOb )` - returns a mock clone of `MyOb` object.
+- `MockService( MyOb )` - returns a mock object of `MyOb` object.

-**A mock instance out of an angular service** is based on its original class, and provides:
+**A mock service instance** is based on its original class, and provides:

 - all methods are dummies like `() => undefined`
 - all properties have been linked via getters and setters <small>(might not work in some cases, use [`ngMocks.stub`](#ngmocks) then)</small>